jradfs/americandreamtaxeshub/docs/DEVELOPMENT_GUIDE.md

 # Development Guide

-This file summarizes all guidelines and best practices we’ve established, along with interview insights regarding how the firm wants to use the practice management tool.
+This file summarizes all guidelines and best practices we've established, along with interview insights regarding how the firm wants to use the practice management tool.

 ---